byjg/php-serializer/docs/serialize.md

 echo (new PlainTextFormatter())->process($data);
 ```

-or you call directly from the Serializer:
+Alternatively, you can call directly from the `Serialize` class:

 ```php
 <?php